ChrisRega/image-compare/README.md

 Note that this crate is heavily work in progress.
 Algorithms are neither cross-checked not particularly fast yet.
 Everything is implemented in plain CPU with rayon multithreading.
-SIMD is under investigation on a feature branch (simd-experimental) and may or may not increase performance.
+SIMD is under investigation on a feature branch (simd-experimental).

 ### Supported now:
 - Comparing grayscale and rgb images by structure